 Hi, my name’s Jami, I make music as Seams, and I’m currently relaxing at home in Hampshire, working on some new stuff.

 When did you become interested in music?
-When did you ultimately realize there was a lot more music in the world to discover rather than relying on the latest ‘Now That’s What I Call Music’ compilation to discover new music?
+When did you ultimately realise there was a lot more music in the world to discover rather than relying on the latest ‘Now That’s What I Call Music’ compilation to discover new music?

 As a kid I’d buy tapes at ‘Woolworths’ and ‘Our Price’ and stuff.
 I don’t think there’s anything wrong with pop compilations, if anything, old Destiny’s Child records and Missy Elliott and stuff like that turned me on to the music I like now.